walterrowe/magick-frames/README.md

 If you feel comfortable with the AppleScript Script Editor, you can add your own styles to the style list.
 You will see entries for "formatting".
 These are simply fillers to make it easier to read and group together the defined styles with similar looks.

-The property list uses `key:value` pairs where the style name is the key and the `frame_it` style options is the value.
-Use `frame_it` from the command line to test different options and develop your own custom style settings.
-Run `frame_it` with NO options to see a complete list of style options.
+The property list uses `key:value` pairs where the style name is the key and the “frame\_it” style options is the value.
+Use “frame\_it” from the command line to test different options and develop your own custom style settings.
+Run “frame\_it” with NO options to see a complete list of style options.
 Once you have an options set you like, add a new entry to the property list with unique name and the options you choose, and export a new droplet named for your custom style(s).

 ```applescript
 	{your_style_name:"-your -style -options"} & ¬